 But this is what I actually want to share with you – Carrington’s chart from his 1940 book which shows the basic pattern in the epistles.

-I will expand on the chart really soon.
+I will expand on the chart another time.
 In the meantime, I wrote an article earlier in the year entitled 11 Practices of a New Jesus Movement where I offered a few suggestions on why I think rapid growth and multiplication like this happens.